CKrishnaGhrini/PracticeRepo/README.md

 # PracticeRepo
-This is a practice repo
+This is a practice repo  after making changes in vs ok.